bbauska/ibm-intermediate-web-dev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image348.png"
-  alt=""
-  style="width:500px;"/>
+  alt="Encouraging shorter and more readable unit tests.
+Keep test independent.
+Test a variety of input parameters." style="width:500px;"/>
 </p>

-Encouraging shorter and more readable unit tests A unit test should only test a single unit of code.
+Encouraging shorter and more readable unit tests.
+A unit test should only test a single unit of code.
 If there is only one reason for the test to fail, less time is spent determining the root cause of the test's failure.
 Keeping tests independent the outcome of one test should have no impact on the results of any other tests.
 Sharing state or mock